Kumaranshub/OptiGPU/README.md

-basic wired mpmc gaming controller wireless as well using Bluetooth module developing a free app while we are at it
+basic wired mpmc gaming controller wireless mode using keyboard mouse module. developing a free app while we are at it
-Logitech wheel diy